 As part of its ongoing Capacity Building Initiative, the CDFI Fund presents a series designed to help CDFIs successfully finance and provide services to community health centers (CHCs) in underserved communities.
 Conducted by Opportunity Finance Network, the series will provide advanced training and technical assistance, including one-on-one assistance, and a forum for peer learning for CDFIs to establish and improve services that are critical to the needs of CHCs in an evolving environment.
 Training sessions will cover topics such as health care sector trends, underwriting program designs for lending to CHCs, and other relevant subjects.
 Technical assistance will be available to CDFIs that participate in the training sessions; details of the assistance are in development.

 Online application and additional information for all sessions

 Save the date!
 Join more than 1,000 CDFI practitioners, funders, investors, and policymakers for four days of learning, networking, and opportunities.
 The conference curriculum is under development; visit the Opportunity Finance Network's conference page for updates.

 Looking for a CDFI that serves your neighborhood, city, or region?
 Enter your ZIP Code in the field below, select a search radius from the drop-down menu, and click "Find a CDFI."
 Results will appear in order of their proximity to the specified ZIP Code.

-Source: Based on the CDFI Fund's list of Certified CDFIs and Native CDFIs.
+Source: Based on the CDFI Fund's list of Certified CDFIs and Native CDFIs prior to a mandatory recertification process that occurred in 2013.
+(Revised data that reflect the recertification results will be added soon.)
 Calculations applied by the Federal Reserve Bank of Minneapolis for search purposes.

 For more information about this site or our work with CDFIs, please contact: